 But just because Kind uses chicory, doesn’t mean we have to.
-For our hack, we’ll use real chocolate in the form of melting wafers you can find in most stores.
+For our Kind Bar recipe, we’ll use real chocolate in the form of melting wafers you can find in most stores.
 I used Ghirardelli brand because it tastes great, but any easy-to-melt, dippable dark chocolate will do.

 The bars are stuck together with honey and agave syrup heated to 260 degrees F, or the hard ball stage.
 The sticky mixture is pressed into a 10x5-inch loaf pan, cooled, and sliced into 8 bars.
 The bottoms are dipped in the pure chocolate, and more is drizzled over the top.
 About 30 minutes later, when the chocolate sets up, your homemade Kind bars are ready to eat.

 Do you like dipping things in chocolate?
 Check out more of my clone recipes here.

 Menu Description: "Sweet meets heat: A chili pepper, soy and ginger sauce."